Hsquare45/SQL_sales_analysis_p1/README.md

 	total_sale > 1000
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**
 ```sql
 SELECT
     category,